slott56/py-web-tool/src/pyweb.rst

 single instance of the ``Web`` class that is the principle parameter for the weaving and tangling actions.
 Broadly, the functionality of a Web can be separated into the folloowing areas:

-- It supports  construction methods used by ``Chunks`` and ``WebReader``.
+- It is constructed by a ``WebReader``.

-- It also supports "enrichment" of the web, once all the Chunks are known.
+- It also supports "enrichment" of the web, once all the ``Chunk`` instances are known.
   This is a stateful update to the web.
-Each Chunk is updated with Chunk references it makes as well as Chunks which reference it.
+Each ``Chunk`` is updated with references it makes as well as references to it.

 - It supports ``Chunk`` cross-reference methods that traverse this enriched data.
   This includes a kind of validity check to be sure that everything is used once and once only.

-Fundamentally, a ``Web`` is a hybrid list-mapping.
+Fundamentally, a ``Web`` is a hybrid list+mapping.
 It as the following features:

+-   It's a ``Sequence`` to retain all ``Chunk`` instances in order.

--   It's a mapping of names to chunks that also offers a moderately sophisticated lookup, including exact match for a chunk name and an approximate match for a an abbreviated chunk name.
+-   It's a mapping of name-to-Chunk that also offers a moderately sophisticated lookup, including exact match for a ``Chunk`` name and an approximate match for a an abbreviated name.
-    There are several methods to  resolve references among chunks.

--   It's a sequence that retains all chunks in order.

-The ``Web`` is built, incrementally, by the parser.
+The ``Web`` is built by the parser by loading the sequence of ``Chunk`` instances.

-Note that the source language has a "mixed content model".
+Note that the WEB source language has a "mixed content model".
 This means the code chunks have specific tags with names.
 The text, on the other hand, is interspersed among the code chunks.
-The text can be collected into implicit, unnamed text chunks.
+The text belongs to implicit, unnamed text chunks.

 A web instance has a number of attributes.